auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 ## Steps

 1. [Authorize the user](#authorize-the-user):
 Request the user's authorization and redirect back to your app with the requested credentials.
-We do not recommend that you call protected APIs using an Access Token obtained in this step.
+If the SPA has a back-end, we do not recommend that you call protected APIs using an Access Token obtained in this step.
 2. [Request tokens](#request-tokens):
 If the SPA has a back-end, exchange your authorization code for tokens, including a secure Access Token.
 3. [Call Your API](#call-api):